thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

 # Introduction

-This document describes how to install and use the **Software management** feature in thin-edge.
+This document describes how to install and use the **Software management** feature in thin-edge.io.

-> Note: As of now the software management supported only on the **debian** based distros(Ex: Ubuntu, Debian), which use the **apt**.
+> Note: As of now the software management only supports **debian** based distros(Ex: Ubuntu, Debian), which use the **apt**.

 ## Download and Install software management packages on the device